HansK-p/triggered-rollout-restart-operator/README.md

 A docker image will be published at irregular intervals as k8sfaith/triggered-rollout-restart-operator.

-Suggested RBAC rules when deploying the Operator are.
-See the deploy folder for files needed for a deployment.
+See the deploy folder for files needed for a Kubernetes deployment.